Emanuele-Saccoliti/Vanna-Volga-FX-Pricer/README.md

 MIN_STEP = 1e-8
 ```

-If a symmetric scheme would cross the lower bound, the code uses a one-sided
+If a symmetric scheme would cross the lower bound, the code uses a one-sided scheme.
-stencil.

 For the first derivative near a lower bound:
 $$f'(x) \approx \frac{-3f(x)+4f(x+h)-f(x+2h)}{2h}$$